hugoroy/blog/tosdr-in-action-owned.md

-I have seen some arguments stating that these copyright licenses are “boilerplate” (implying they're everywhere), and that they're really necessary for them to provide you with the service.
+I have seen some arguments stating that these copyright licenses are “boilerplate” (implying they're everywhere), and that they're really necessary for them to provide you with the features of the service.

-But this is far from true.
-First, these copyright terms are far from boilerplate.
-Indeed, even between similar services, there are huge differences.
-As you can see here, there is a wide vaeriety of copyright licenses that we have [mapped](http://tosdr.org/topics.html#copyright-scope).
+But this is not true.
+First, these copyright terms are far from standard.
+Indeed, even between similar services, there are huge differences, as you can see here, there is a wide variety of copyright licenses that we have [mapped](http://tosdr.org/topics.html#copyright-scope).